Hasimasi/ding/Guide-for-OSX.md

 ## 5: Run
 In the main folder (called `MusicBot`), **double-click** `update_macdeps.command` to install the required Python dependencies.
 After it is finished, you can **close the window** and then **double-click** `runbot_mac.command` to run the bot.

-If you **close** the Terminal, your bot will stop working.
+If you **close** Terminal, your bot will stop working.
 This window is required to be open for the bot to run.
 The bot will also stop if you turn your computer off, sleep, or hibernate it.
 To avoid these issues, you can buy a dedicated server.